 Just five hours east of Seattle is another safe college in the US.
 The home of the Cougars, Washington State University, has a record of only seven arrests on its campus.

 Although police visibility is relatively light, the whole campus has well-lit walkways, so everybody feels safe walking around the school.
 As with the local crimes, Pullman had only 539 reported incidents last year.

 A survey by the National Council for Home Safety and Security, an association composed of trade groups, contractors, and licensed alarm installers in the whole of the US, ranked WSU at the top of list of America’s safest campuses in the “Power 5” athletic conference.
 As a whole, it lands on the fifth spot of the safest campuses in the US.

 Clemson, South Carolina

 Clemson has surprisingly a very low crime rate, at just .002 reported crimes per 1,000 students.
-If it were not for a slightly higher city crime rate than its predecessors, Clemson University would even top on the list of the safest universities in the United States.
-With the statistically low crime rate of this school, this makes them one of the most secure campuses in the US as a whole; Clemson’s crime rate is just 1.02 per 1,000 residents.
+If it were not for a slightly higher city crime rate than its predecessors, Clemson University would even top the list of the safest universities in the United States.
+The statistically low crime rate of this school makes them one of the most secure campuses in the US as a whole; Clemson’s crime rate is just 1.02 per 1,000 residents.